hertze/PoserFrames/README.md

 Installing and running Poser Frames
 ------------------------------------------------------------

 1. Copy the script **PoserFrames.jsx** to Photoshop’s scripts folder.
-On Mac it's in **/Applications/Photoshop 2022/Presets/Scripts**.
+On Mac it's in **/Applications/Photoshop 2022/Presets/Scripts** and on Windows 10 it's in **C:\Program Files\Adobe\Adobe Photoshop 2022\Presets\Scripts**.
 You may have to change the permissions of this folder to copy the script there.

-2. Install the Photoshop action by double-clicking on **PoserFrames.atn**, or by loading it in the Actions palette in Photoshop.
+3. Start Photoshop and make sure **PoserFrames** shows up in the menu **File/Scripts**.
+If you already had Photoshop running when you copied the script to the scripts folder, you may have to restart it.

-3. Make sure **PoserFrames** shows up in the menu **File/Scripts**.
+3. Install the Photoshop action by double-clicking on **PoserFrames.atn**, or by loading it in the Actions palette in Photoshop.

 4. Resize your photo, so its shortest side is either 3600 px, 4800 px or 6000 px.
 All other sizes will cause the script to silently fail.